Cameronkumari/Data-jobs-/README.md

 _Using Sqliteviz_

 We can see that:
-- The highest paying jobs where all in the USA, with entry level jobs starting at $90,000.00.
+- The highest paying jobs were all in the USA, with entry level jobs starting at $90,000.00.
 I had assumed they would all be data analyst roles, however there is also a Data Scienctist and Data Science Consultant role.
 I placed 'L' - large company as another criteria as it is more realistic for larger companies to hire entry level candidates and pay a high salary.
+-

 To personalise this and look for a data job that would be ideal for me, I executed this criteria:

 <img width="1419" alt="image" src="https://github.com/user-attachments/assets/bd7b268e-026a-475c-9269-acd32e0f17a5">

 _Using Sqliteviz, ideal top 5 jobs based on my criteria_

 2) How likely is it that a candidate with no formal experience will be able to find a remote job?